github/docs/content/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax.md

 {% note %}

 **Note**: The Markdown syntax used during the beta testing period is now deprecated and will be removed.
-You can use the syntax as described in this section.
+You can use the current syntax as described in this section.

 The deprecated syntax is as follows: